alexesba/spree_vs_magento/magento/installation/Readme.md

 ![two check options checked](http://i.imgur.com/cA0dVzg.png)

-Press "Cotinue" button, in this momment Magento create a connection with the database and create all the tables.
+Press "Continue" button, in this momment Magento create a connection with the database and create all the tables.
 After that you'll see:

 ![admin user configuration](http://i.imgur.com/atSza1o.png)